TheCamilovisk/TheCamilovisk.github.io/_posts/2021-02-04-Customer-Segmentation.md

 As we can see, clusters 0, 1, 2 and 4 are well defined and clusters 3 and 5 are a bit mixed.

-## Visualizing variables with high variation
+## Visualizing Variables with High Variation

 Although the above plot can show clearly the effect of the clustering, we cannot actually extract an useful information from it.
 It would be better to see the clustering results using a subset of the original components, but how do we do it?